SlowsieNT/Genshin-Impact/README.md

 How to maintain: <br>https://www.youtube.com/watch?v=q0eT1Qar_nY

 ### FAQ
-Q: What's center of mouse?<br>
+Q: What's center of the mouse?<br>
-Q: What's center of the mouse cursor?<br>
+Q: What's center of the cursor?<br>
 A: Look at [this picture](https://github.com/SlowsieNT/genshin/blob/main/center-of-cursor.png)

 [TEXT] FOR pre-made script:<br>